90% of participants will learn Zika prevention strategies, assessment and management of individuals who have Zika virus infection.

 Pregnant women with Zika virus exposure should undergo ultrasonography to evaluate for the presence of fetal microcephaly or intracranial calcifications.
 Laboratory testing for Zika virus infection is warranted for pregnant women with Zika virus exposure and either of the following:

 Serial ultrasonography (every three to four weeks) is appropriate (with a focus on evaluation for microcephaly or intracranial calcifications) for pregnant women in either of the following categories:

 Indications for Zika virus laboratory testing of infants include:

 There is no specific treatment for Zika virus infection, and there is no vaccine for prevention.
 Management consists of symptomatic treatment.
-Preventive measures include personal protective measures to prevent mosquito bites and institution of measures to eliminate and control mosquito breeding sites.
+Preventive measures include personal protective measures to prevent mosquito bites and eliminate and control mosquito breeding sites.

 Pregnant women should be particularly careful regarding adherence to mosquito protective measures and about traveling to areas where transmission of the Zika virus is high.
-In January 2016, the United States Centers for Disease Control and Prevention and the European Centre for Prevention and Control advised that pregnant women consider postponing travel to any area where Zika virus transmission is ongoing.
+In January 2016, the United States Centers for Disease Control and Prevention and the European Centre for Prevention and Control advised pregnant women to postpone travel to any area where Zika virus transmission is ongoing.